 Humanoid Abomination: The Super Freaks.
 More like scientific abominations, actually, Stone Cold created these creatures out of the DNA of previous fighters using gene splicing and cloning techniques.
 (As far as this trope goes, they're actually rather tame, and played for laughs.)

-This was done earlier in the Britney Spears vs Christina Aguilera fight, to the point where they were unable to determine who won.
+This was done earlier in the Britney Spears vs Christina Aguilera fight (who did wear identifal outfits, not helping matters), to the point where they were unable to determine who won.
 As the fight progressed, it became increasingly hard to tell the two apart, forcing Mills Lane to mark Britney with a rubber stamp.
 The fight ended with the two of them literally tearing each other apart, leaving only one moving arm.
 Nick Wylde tried to prove who it was, but was proven wrong.

 Improbable Weapon User: Man, where to start?
 Some of the most unlikely things have been used as weapons on this show, which is sometimes the whole point.
 In the second match using the Dome of Devastation, Nick and Johnny "cleaned out the garage" and put everything on the Dome for the two fighters to use, and in the third match using it they did something similar with a collection of musical instruments.

 In the Joe Pesci vs. Napoleon Bonaparte fight, each fighter used a chest full of toys as weapons.